All Inclusive Conservation goose hunt

 Steel shot only!
 We recommend BB or #1 shot.

-- Each evening, your guides will head out to scout for the next days hunt.
+Each evening, your guides will head out to scout or start preparing for the next days hunt.
 You can plan on either hanging out at the lodge or there are several nearby attractions that clients enjoy checking out.

 Things to check out while you are in town:

-Ducks Unlimited Waterfowling Heritage Center - It is about 1 hr 15 min away from the lodge.
+Ducks Unlimited Waterfowl Heritage Center - It is about 1 hr 15 min away from the McCrory lodge and about a 30 min drive from the Gilmore Lodge.
 It is Bass Pro Shops largest superstore featuring a treasury of duck hunting history and memorabilia.
 The Memphis Pyramid has been converted into the largest wildlife interactive museum focusing on raising awareness of wetlands and waterfowl conservation, emphasizing the importance of rivers wetlands to society.
 They illustrate the role hunters play in conserving wildlife habitat and the waterfowl resources.
 Its a must see if you are going to be in AR hunting with us this year!

 DNW Outdoors - Located in Jonesboro, AR it has everything a duck or goose hunter would want.

-Mack's Prairie Wings - Located about 1 hr south of our Augusta Lodge.
+Mack's Prairie Wings - Located about 1 hr south of our Mcrory Lodge and about 2 hrs from our Gilmore Lodge.